Are you visiting our website in order to use marine data?

 The archive currently contains over a million records of marine species and habitats including species indicative of climate change, environmental degradation and species or habitats listed under UK and international legislation.

 To submit data to DASSH use the contact details below or on www.dassh.ac.uk

-DASSH will receive and archive data supplied in the relevant MEDIN guideline at no cost.
+DASSH will receive and archive data supplied in the relevant MEDIN guideline or in the OBIS-ENV format at no cost to the data provider.
 In other cases the archiving cost will be assessed on a case by case basis depending on the format, size and complexity of the dataset.
 Please contact DASSH directly to discuss data submission, using email@example.com

 The Centre for Environment, Fisheries and Aquaculture Science (Cefas) and Marine Scotland have been accredited as a combined MEDIN Data Archive Centre for fish, shellfish, fisheries and related samples data.
 3rd party data, including that of the Inshore Fisheries and Conservation Authorities (IFCAs) is managed by DASSH.
 This combined data archive centre is called FishDAC.

 The data available are predominantly marine but covers both migratory species and transitional waters as well.
 Data from England, Wales and Scotland is currently available, with data from Northern Ireland to be added in due course.

 FishDAC has prioritised EU-mandated fish surveys that are part of established series.
 It contains data collected by UK research vessels on the most recent international bottom trawl surveys, covering significant geographical areas, species and environments.
 Other data sets currently available include fish stomach record contents and nursery and spawning area data (including GIS layers).

 Future additions to FishDAC will include other research surveys; market sampling and observer schemes; data gleaned from physical samples such otoliths, scales and plankton; aquaculture and other related environmental data.